 - Clinical Manager

 Substance abuse counselors are in high demand and career growth opportunities are on the rise.
 The average range of pay for these positions depends greatly on the type of facility you work in and whether or not it is a private practice.
 In general, substance abuse counselors may find salaries that range from $26,000 a year to $50,000 a year.
 Learn more about job outlook, salary and the substance counselor career.

 Interested in Earning a Certification or Transferring to CCAPP?

 Sober College School of Addiction Studies can provide the education you need to achieve CCAPP certification.
-For more information about our program and the certification process, give us a call at 866.615.3276 or send us a message to discuss your options with us.
+Learn more about our CCAPP approved substance abuse counselor education program and the certification process by giving us a call at 866.615.3276 or send us a message.